JTomkiewicz/taxCalcualtor/README.md

-# Opis

-Program ma za zadanie liczyc sume podatku do zaplacenia, biorac pod uwage poniesione koszta i zaplacone ubezpieczenie.

-# Dane wejsciowe
+# taxCalculator

+## Program description

+Script designed to calculate the amount of tax to be paid at the end of the month, considering incurred costs and paid insurance.

+## Input data

-- koszta pogrupowane na stawki ryczaltu (3%, 5.5%, 8.5%, 12%, 14%, 15%, 17%)
+- incurred costs grouped into appropriate lump sum rates (3%, 5.5%, 8.5%, 12%, 14%, 15%, 17%)
-- zaplacone ubezpieczenie spoleczne
-- zaplacone ubezpieczenie zdrowotne

-# Dane wyjsciowe

-- Przychody wg stawek podatkowych
-- Struktura przychodow
+- paid social security
+- paid health insurance

+All costs are in PLN.

+## Output data

+- revenues according to tax rates
-- Rozliczanie odliczen
+- revenue structure
-- Podstawa opodatkowania
+- deductions
-- Podatek
+- tax base
+- tax grouped into rates
-- Suma podatku
+- tax sum